nathj07/talks/README.md

 [Not just the standard lib](/nostdlib) is not the talk itself, rather this is code that was produced in support of a talk given at GowayFest 3.0 (link below)

-[Unit testing](/unit_test) provides ain troduction to unit testing in Go.
+[Unit testing](/unit_test) provides an introduction to unit testing in Go.
 I use a very simple application to highlight the benefits of TDD and table based testing.

 [Useful libs](/usefullibs) was a lightening talk on libraries I've found useful, that I thought others might find helpful.